License Suspension In Florida

 After a DUI arrest, an officer will issue an order of suspension on your license.
 In most cases, the officer will grant a temporary license, allowing you only 10 days to consult with a Miami DUI defense attorney to request a DHSMV hearing.
 At the DHSMV hearing, you will have the opportunity to fight the legality of the driver’s license suspension or apply for a specific business license.
 With the help of a legal professional, and depending on the circumstances that surround your DUI case, you could protect your license from suspension.

-According to Florida DUI and Administration Suspension Laws, license suspension rules for people arrested for DUI can include the following:
+According to Florida DUI and administration suspension laws, license suspension rules for people arrested for DUI can include the following:

 - Fourth Conviction and DUI Manslaughter: mandatory permanent revocation, no hardship reinstatement

-- DUI Manslaughter: mandatory permanent revocation; if no past convictions, may qualify for hardship reinstatement after 5 years
+- DUI Manslaughter: mandatory permanent revocation; if no past convictions, may qualify for

-- DUI with Injury: minimum 3-year revocation
+- DUI with Injury: minimum three-year revocation

 I know how important your driving privileges are and that, for many people, is the basis of a steady source of income.
 If you are ready to begin discussing your DUI matters, contact my firm as soon as possible.
 I handle each case that comes through my doors personally and directly, so call now to schedule a free case evaluation with me.